SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§3.85)In [ ﻿e﻿ ], the jaw is lowered more than in [ ﻿i﻿ ] which means the mouth is more open as the air exits.
 I have established four levels of vowel laxity, basing them on the continuation of the approximants and other contoids.
 These vocoids are in full conformity with the contoids positions, they should not be measured separately.
 I call them tense vocoids, near‑tense vocoids, lax vocoids, and extra‑lax vocoids.
 There are articulatory, orthographic, and phonetic differences between the two tense vocoids and the two lax vocoids in world languages.
 Although some people claim that there are phonemic differences between them, so far, I have not been able to note this difference.

 [﻿](§3.86)I will try to prove that there are four levels to vowel laxity plus the approximant base level.
 In languages, we have a phenomenon called “ ﻿stress﻿ ”, which plays an important role in phonology and syllables.
 For example, in multi‑syllable words, the stress will be on a specific syllable.
 That syllable will have its vowel pronounced in a more open ( ﻿lax﻿ ) way in many languages.
 For example, this is the case in English, although I don't think such a pronunciation is employed in the French language.
 Also, in French, I believe all the vowels are pronounced in a little bit more tense manner than in English.
 Compare these two English words: “ ﻿bit﻿ ” and “ ﻿empty﻿ ”. “ ﻿bit﻿ ” is one syllable, and since in English, at least one syllable in any word has to be stressed, this vowel is stressed and is pronounced like a near‑tense vocoid.
-While in “ ﻿empty﻿ ”, the first vowel is stressed, so the last vowel is pronounced as a tense vocoid ( ﻿not as lax as in “ ﻿bit﻿ ”﻿ ).
+While in “ ﻿empty﻿ ”, the first vowel is stressed, so the last vowel is pronounced as a tense vocoid ( ﻿not as lax as in “ ﻿bit﻿ ”).
 This is very much a real thing in English; however, the distinction itself is not phonological.
 It is purely phonetic.

 [﻿](§3.87)French: “ ﻿bitte﻿ ” [ ﻿j﻿ ]
 Turkish: “ ﻿bit﻿ ” [ ﻿i﻿ ]
 English: “ ﻿bit﻿ ” [ ﻿ɪ﻿ ]
 English: “ ﻿bet﻿ ” [ ﻿e﻿ ]
-English: “ ﻿egg﻿ ” [ ﻿ɛ﻿﻿ ]
+English: “ ﻿egg﻿ ” [ ﻿ɛ﻿ ]

 [﻿](§3.88)Regarding the topic of a phonological distinction between near‑tense, tense, lax, and extra‑lax; I do not believe that languages make a phonological distinction between them, and I have not seen proof of that in my research.
 They do make orthographical and phonetic distinctions in different languages for various reasons, but I do not believe that they ever make a phonological distinction.
 That is, if we were to substitute [ ﻿e﻿ ] for [ ﻿ɛ﻿ ], we would never get a separate word and the speakers of a given language would not be able to make a distinction.
 They sound too alike for such a distinction to be made.
 I do know that sometimes such explanations are made, considering [ ﻿e﻿ ] and [ ﻿ɛ﻿ ] to be separate vowels in languages.
 But I believe it's not the case.
 I know that languages may make an orthographical distinction, which my five‑level vowel system still fully accounts for, but that does not prove a phonological distinction.
 I will try to demonstrate this further by giving examples from graphology.